AXIS · Identity Protocol v0.1

 One engagement covers the mapping, the evidence pipeline, and the documentation your auditor will accept.

-AXIS is Apache 2.0 and will transfer to independent governance once the registry can pay for itself.
-Kipple Labs makes money on the compliance products built on top.
-Red Hat made Linux profitable without owning it.
-We intend the same pattern here.
+AXIS is Apache 2.0 and will transfer to independent governance once AXIS Prime can pay for itself.
+Our revenue comes from the runtime, attribution, and compliance products built on top.
+Our protocol belongs to the ecosystem.

 Origin